 When cwrld is 0 (normal world) and emode is 0 (integer encoding mode), the LDC instruction loads a capability from the normal memory using raw addresses.
+The raw addresses are interpreted as physical addresses or virtual addresses depending on the whether virtual memory is enabled.

-Figure 21.
-LDC instruction format
+Figure 23.
+LDC instruction format in integer encoding mode

+'''

 Unexpected operand type (24)

 x[rs1] is not an integer.

 Load address misaligned (4)

 x[rs1] + imm is not aligned to CLENBYTES bytes.

 Load access fault (5)

 x[rs1] + imm is in the range [SBASE, SEND).

-The data contained in the memory location [x[rs1] + imm, x[rs1] + imm + CLENBYTES) is not a capability.
+The data contained in the memory location [x[rs1] + imm, x[rs1] + imm + CLENBYTES)

+'''

+is not a capability.